 Paris is a series of wide, 19th-century boulevards (reputedly wide enough to facilitate the advance of artillery into the frequently rebellious city) imposed upon a medieval spiderweb of streets.
 The minuteness of that grid is reflected by the intricacy the miniature blocks on the map on the right.

 As its name indicates, Le Havre is a harbour town.
 Extensive docks determine the look of the city’s southern and central areas.
 The relatively large blocks in the city’s southeast (the industrial area?) break the monotony of the rows upon rows of smaller blocks in the right hand side map.

-The Montpellier maps must be later works.
-It just feels like Caron has got the art of displaying a city down to a tee, both the 'organic' version (filling out the square of the map quite nicely) and the 'abstract' version (a visually pleasing alteration of smaller and larger blocks).
+The Montpellier maps must be one of the artist’s later works.
+It just feels like Caron has got the art of displaying a city down to a tee, both the ‘organic’ version (filling out the square of the map quite nicely) and the ‘abstract’ version (a visually pleasing alteration of smaller and larger blocks).

 Caron’s original exhibition of these works was accompanied by wooden versions of some of the city blocks depicted here, for visitors to rearrange as they saw fit.
 The map grid – and manipulations thereof – are frequent reoccurrence in Caron’s work.

 Got a strange map?
 Let me know at [email protected].